Last updated 7th December 2023. By Meg Moon. In this guide, we explore making a car accident injury claim with No Win No Fee solicitors.

 As part of a No Win No Fee service, you may be offered a Conditional Fee Agreement (CFA).
-This means that under a No Win No Fee arrangement if your claim is successful, you will pay a legally capped success fee.
-This will be taken from your award.
-If your claim is not successful, however, you do not pay a solicitors’ fee.
+This means that under a if your claim is successful, you will pay a legally capped percentage to the solicitor as their success fee.
+This will be taken from your compensation.
+If your claim is not successful, however, you do not pay this fee.

 Other Car Accident Claim Resources

 Here are some more guides about road traffic accidents claims: